Orkney’s best known Neolithic attractions are known the world over and provide a fascinating insight into the islands’ past and archaeology.

 But what about the other locations, the hidden parts of Orkney that sit off the traditional tourist trail, just waiting to be discovered?

-Here are five of our favourite sites featured in the programme.
+Here are just a few sites to get you started.
 You can find out more about them all with Visit Orkney’s new interactive map.

 North Gaulton Castle